ramseyjonah114/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-17
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can make better use of your time and resources.
+Planning ahead can help to avoid last-minute emergencies and ensure that you have enough time to complete all of the necessary tasks.
+Finally, staying organized by using version control, comment, code, writing clean and concise code can save you time in the long run and make your code easier to maintain and expand.